- What is Photophobia?

-While there are many options on the market, with prices ranging from ten to hundreds of dollars, Avulux is the only option available that has been clinically tested to prove its efficacy and that aligns with the peer reviewed and internationally recognized research on light and pain (view a side-by-side comparison here).
+While there are many options on the market, with prices ranging from ten to hundreds of dollars, Avulux is the only option available that has been clinically tested on patients with episodic migraine to prove its efficacy and that aligns with the peer reviewed and internationally recognized research on light and pain (view a side-by-side comparison here).

-If you're going to wear glasses to combat light sensitivity and lessen the impact of light on your daily life, it's essential that Avulux is one of the glasses you try.
-You even have 60 days to try them so you can be sure you’re happy with the relief they bring.
+If you're going to wear glasses to lessen the impact of light on your daily life, it's essential that Avulux is one of the glasses you try.
+You even have 60 days to try them so you can be sure you’re happy with them.

-There are various causes of photophobia, and the pain experienced through light can be caused by various ocular or neurologic conditions as well as medication.
+There are various causes of photophobia, and the pain experienced through light can be caused by various ocular or neurological conditions as well as medication.

-Through the use of Avulux, the avoidance of bright light, installing photophobia friendly lighting, and treating the underlying cause of your photophobia you can greatly reduce the impact of light on your daily life.
+Through the use of Avulux, the avoidance of bright light, installing photophobia friendly lighting, and treating the underlying cause of your photophobia you can better manage the impact of light on your daily life.

 1 Lipton, R.B., Munjal, S., Alam, A., Buse, D.C., Fanning, K.M., Reed, M.L., Schwedt, T.J. and Dodick, D.W.
 (2018), Migraine in America Symptoms and Treatment (MAST) Study: Baseline Study Methods, Treatment Patterns, and Gender Differences.
 Headache: The Journal of Head and Face Pain, 58: 1408-1426. https://doi.org/10.1111/head.13407